Cray-HPE/docs-csm/operations/node_management/Add_Remove_Replace_NCNs/Validate_Health.md

    ncn-mw# pdsh -w ncn-m00[1-3],ncn-w00[1-3],ncn-s00[1-3] systemctl restart goss-servers
    ```

-1. Specify the admin user password for the management switches in the system.
+1. Specify the `admin` user password for the management switches in the system.

+   > `read -s` is used in order to prevent the password from being echoed to the screen or saved in the shell history.

     ```bash
+    ncn-mw# read -s SW_ADMIN_PASSWORD
-    ncn-mw# export SW_ADMIN_PASSWORD='changeme'
+    ncn-mw# export SW_ADMIN_PASSWORD
     ```

 1. Collect data about the various subsystems.